 About

 On March 13, 1956, John enlisted in the United States Air Force.
-He held the rank of Major and served with the 774th Tactical Airlift Squadron, 463rd Tactical Airlift Wing, 7th Air Force.
-John was a navigator on a C-130 B Hercules during Operation Rolling Thunder; on May 12, 1968, he was evacuating personnel from a military post that was being overrun by hostile forces when his plane was shot down.
-John is remembered at Arlington National Cemetery, Virginia and Hillcrest Memorial Park, Kentucky.
+He was a major serving with the 774th Tactical Airlift Squadron, 463rd Tactical Airlift Wing, 7th Air Force.
+He was a navigator on a C-130B Hercules during Operation Rolling Thunder.
+On May 12, 1968, he was evacuating personnel from a military post that was being overrun by hostile forces when his plane was shot down and he was killed.
+John was posthumously awarded the Distinguished Flying Cross, the Air Medal, and the Purple Heart.
+He is buried at Arlington National Cemetery in Virginia and remembered at Hillcrest Memorial Park in Kentucky.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry